Matthew4335/MLProject/index.md

 ## Introduction/Background

-This project will predict the NBA's annual MVP and DPOY awards, as well as the All-NBA and All-Defensive Team selections.
+This project will predict the NBA's annual All-Rookie Team selections.
 Previous studies have explored the use of machine learning methods to forecast specific game outcomes [1], forecast future NBA rosters [2], and even forecast which college players will perform best in the NBA [3].
-However, our project intends to predict which players will be selected for the All-Rookie  across the entire NBA through analyzing player statistics and team performances.
+However, our project intends to predict which players will be selected for the All-Rookie teams across the entire NBA through analyzing player statistics.
 By doing so, we contribute to the field of sports analytics and machine learning, offering insights into the NBA's prestigious end of season awards.

 In order to achieve this, we will need a dataset of player and team stats from previous NBA seasons, and the winners of the awards at the end of those seasons.
 We will use a [Kaggle NBA dataset](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats/data), which encompasses detailed regular-season statistics of NBA players since the 1940s.
 This dataset includes player statistics such as points per game, rebounds, assists, steals, blocks, and yearly team records.